frederic-perez/AmE-dictionary/data/dictionary.md

 __from xyz through xyz__ _The meeting takes place from today through Thursday._
 __front and center__ :two::hammer:
 __front man__ _n_ :two::hammer: (frontman)
+__front-end__ _The processing fee must be paid in advance by the mark to the swindler and this is why it is variously known as the advance fee or front-end scam._
 __front-runner__ _n_ :two::hammer: (frontrunner)
 __frosh__
 __frostbite__ _n_ :six::hammer: